Borat: Plot

 At the behest of the Kazakh Ministry of Information, reporter Borat Sagdiyev leaves Kazakhstan to make a documentary about American society and culture.
-Leaving behind his wife Oksana, and accompanied by his producer Azamat Bagatov, and a pet chicken, Borat departs for the "US and A", the "Greatest Country in the World."
+Leaving behind his wife Oksana, and accompanied by his producer Azamat Bagatov, and a pet chicken, Borat departs for the "US and A", the "Greatest Country in the World".

 In New York City, Borat watches an episode of Baywatch and becomes infatuated with Pamela Anderson's character, C. J. Parker.
 While interviewing and mocking a panel of feminists, he learns of the actress's name and her residence in California.
 Borat is then informed by telegram that a bear has killed Oksana.
 Delighted, he resolves to travel to California and make Anderson his new wife.
-Azamat insists that they drive because of his fear of flying, which stems from the September 11 attacks he believes was "the work of the Jews".
+Azamat insists that they drive instead of flying "in case the Jews repeated their attack of 9/11".
 Borat takes driving lessons and buys an old ice cream truck for the journey.

-During the trip, Borat acquires a Baywatch booklet and continues gathering footage for his documentary.
+During the trip, Borat acquires a Baywatch booklet and continues to gather footage for his documentary.
 He meets gay pride parade participants, politicians Alan Keyes and Bob Barr, and African-American youths.
 Borat is also interviewed on a local television station and disrupts the weather report.
 Visiting a rodeo in Virginia, Borat excites the crowd with jingoistic remarks but then sings a fictional Kazakhstani national anthem to the tune of "The Star-Spangled Banner", receiving a strong negative reaction.

 In Atlanta, Borat finds a hotel but is kicked out when he offends the front desk worker by talking and dressing like the African-American youths he met earlier.
-Staying at a bed and breakfast, Borat and Azamat are stunned to learn their hosts are Jewish.
+Staying at a bed and breakfast, Borat and Azamat are stunned to learn that their hosts are Jewish.
 The two escape after throwing money at two woodlice, believing they are their hosts transformed.
-Borat attempts to buy a handgun to defend himself but is turned away because he is not an American citizen, so he buys a bear instead.
+Borat attempts to buy a handgun to defend himself, but is turned away because he is not an American citizen, so he buys a bear instead.